Cybersecurity Compliance | | 23 min read

 Storage locations are usually the easiest place to start, but they are also where sprawl becomes visible.

-CUI may be stored in email mailboxes, SharePoint, OneDrive, Teams channels, Google Drive, file-sharing platforms, network shares, engineering repositories, source code repositories, ticketing systems, CRM tools, proposal repositories, backups, endpoint devices, databases, security tools, AI prompt or output history, vector databases, search indexes, and archives.
+CUI may be stored in email mailboxes, SharePoint, OneDrive, Teams channels, Google Drive, file sharing platforms, network shares, engineering repositories, source code repositories, ticketing systems, CRM tools, proposal repositories, backups, endpoint devices, databases, security tools, AI prompt or output history, vector databases, search indexes, and archives.

 For each system, record whether it is approved for CUI, who owns it, who administers it, what access controls exist, whether MFA is enforced, whether logging exists, where data is backed up, how long data is retained, and whether the system is included in the SSP.